Download exhibition publication & essays>>

-Curated by Ed Hanfling and students enrolled in the Media Arts contextual elective “After Post-modernism”, Nebula features the work of Diane Prince, Layne Waerea and Amanda Watson.
-The exhibition explores tensions between affective and proprietary attachments to places and spaces, as well as between activism and aesthetics.
+Curated by Ed Hanfling and students enrolled in the Media Arts contextual elective “After Post-modernism”, Nebula examines the significance of amorphous forces and relationships in the work of Amanda Watson, Diane Prince and Layne Waerea.

 The artists show how a sense of tūrangawaewae, one’s foothold or attachment to land, may be bound up with a range of intangibles – feeling, wairua or spirit, kaitiakitanga or guardianship.
 Tensions emerge between affective and proprietary attachments to places and spaces, between the legal system and cultural rights and beliefs, and between perception and responsibility, aesthetics and activism.

 These are weighty issues, perhaps, yet the overriding effect of the artworks is one of lightness.
 Nebula mixes playfulness with politics and takes delight in clouds and fog, abstract and ethereal forms.

 Diane Prince (Ngā Puhi, Ngāti Whātua, Ngāti Kahu) combines hard-hitting imagery with technical finesse in media such as sculptural installation, weaving and ink drawing.
 She has a strong background in political activism going back to the 1977-78 Bastion Point occupation, and in 1995 her work in the landmark exhibition Korurangi: New Māori Art was removed from the Auckland Art Gallery after police threatened legal action.
 Diane’s drawings and woven judges’ wigs represent a critique of the legacy of colonisation in New Zealand’s legal system.